cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

-- DeriveAuthKeyPair(seed): This function is implemented by returning the private key `k` based on seed (of length `Nseed = 32` bytes), as described in {{Section 5 of Curve25519}}, as well as the result of ScalarMult(k, B), where B is the base point of Curve25519.
+- DeriveAuthKeyPair(seed): This function is implemented by returning the private key `k` based on seed (of length `Nseed = 32` bytes), as described in {{Section 5 of Curve25519}}, as well as the result of DiffieHellman(k, B), where B is the base point of Curve25519.
 - GenerateAuthKeyPair(): This is implemented by invoking DeriveAuthKeyPair with `Nseed` random bytes as input.
 - SerializeElement(element): This is implemented using the similarly-named function of the OPRF group described in {{OPRF, Section 2.1}}.
-- ScalarMult(k, B): Implemented using the X25519 function in {{Section 5 of Curve25519}}.
+- DiffieHellman(k, B): Implemented using the X25519 function in {{Section 5 of Curve25519}}.

 ### Key Schedule Functions